aurtzy/linux-autosetup/README.md

 Linux Autosetup is a script that uses bash to automate installation and backup processes.
 Its goal is to be as configurable as possible so that users can customize how and what they want to back up or install.

 ## Requirements
-- Bash 5.0.17+ (Older versions may also work, but this is not guaranteed)
+- Bash 5.0.17+, which should be present on most modern Linux distributions (Older versions may also work, but this is not guaranteed)
-- Any Linux distribution
+- A Linux distribution

 ## Installation
 Extract the tar and place the linux-autosetup folder wherever you want.